FRBCesab/chessboard/README.md

 ## Citation

 A companion paper will be published soon.
-In the meantime, if you want to use the package, please use the following citation:
+In the meantime, if you want to use the package, please cite it as:

 > Casajus N (2023) chessboard: An R package for neighborhood and
 > connectivity in spatial networks.
 R package version 0.1.